MouseLand/cellpose/docs/installation.rst

    pip uninstall pyqt5 pyqt5-tools
    pip install pyqt5 pyqt5-tools pyqt5.sip

+If you are having other issues with the graphical interface and QT, see some advice `here <https://github.com/MouseLand/cellpose/issues/564#issuecomment-1268061118>`_ .

 If you have errors related to OpenMP and libiomp5, then try

 ::